randomtruffles/Dominion_League/faq.md

 * "I won't allow any undos."
 * "I will decide whether to allow each individual undo request as it comes up."

+#### What are "decisions that do not provide new information"?

+Each entry in the Dominion Online game log counts a decision, for example, playing a card.
+The most common type of new information is learning which cards are where, for example seeing what cards were on top of your deck by drawing them.

+For example:
+* Playing a Workshop does not give you any new information, so undoing that should be granted by default.
+* Playing a Militia does not give you any new information (unless they already discarded, and you can see that card), so undoing that should be granted by default.
+* Playing a Smithy lets you see new cards, so undoing that does not need to be granted.
+It's possible that the Smithy player drew Action cards they couldn't play and wanted to change their mind, but this is information they learned *only after* making the decision to play Smithy.

-##### How do I report the score of a match?
+##### How do I report the score of a playing session?

 See the pinned message in your division’s Discord channel for the link to a Google form where you can submit the score of a match.
 Partial match scores should be submitted as you go, so you don’t forget.

-##### Should both players report their score for a match?
+##### Should both players report their score for a playing session?

 No, one player should submit the scores of both players.

-Please coordinate with your opponent who is responsible for submitting the score.
+##### Which player should report the score of a playing session?

+We recommend that the player with more wins during the playing session be responsible for reporting the score.
+If it's a tie, the player who was not the table host (and therefore did not have to manage the table settings) should report the score.
+If you wish to have the other player report the score, coordinate that with your opponent.

 ##### Do the players’ VP scores in a game matter for the League?